-Girls should round each step to one or two decimal places.
+Allow about 10 or 15 minutes for calculations.
+Students should round each step to one or two decimal places.

 The formula for circumference is $C = \pi \times D$, where D is the diameter and $\pi \approx 3.14$.
 This means that if you cut a string as long as the diameter of the tree, you would need to join three strings of that length plus a little bit more (for the .14) to go all they way around the tree.
-Girls should compare the Computed Diameters to the Measured Diameters when they get to that step.
+Students should compare the Computed Diameters to the Measured Diameters when they get to that step.
 Ideally, these numbers should be the same.
 However, if the tree trunk was not circular in shape there may be a discrepancy.